anuragShingare30/Upgradable_Contracts/README.md

         }

-        /// @dev all setup will be in initialize function instead of constructor function initialize(uint256 _value) public initializer {
+        /// @dev all setup will be in initialize function instead of constructor
+        /// @dev initialize() function should be called by owner just after deployment
+        /// @dev failure to initialize will lead to exploit function initialize(uint256 _value) public initializer {
             __Ownable_init();
             __UUPSUpgradeable_init();